turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 y = m * x + b
 ```

 While learning this equation you likely had an understanding of *y* and *x*, but the values *m* and *b* were introduced. *m* is the slope of the line and *b* is the y-intercept.
-In ruby you are allowed to give more descriptive names to your variables, so you could rewrite the same equation to be more descriptive.
+In Ruby you are allowed to give more descriptive names to your variables, so you could rewrite the same equation to be more descriptive.

 ```ruby
 y = slope * x + y_intercept